ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/02-comparing-values.md

 Note that in Python it's probably easier to just use a pair `(key,value)`, but not all languages (read: Java) have that possibility.
-So we declare a class **KVPair** thart we will use in our example code.
+So we declare a class **KVPair** that we will use in our example code.

 Using this we can easily implement a **Map** from an underlying **List**, which we will discuss further in the